Carlos Navas: Arizona Diamondbacks

 On February 11, 2021, Navas signed a minor league contract with the Arizona Diamondbacks organization that included an invitation to spring training.
 Navas struggled to an 8.51 ERA in 21 appearances with the Triple-A Reno Aces and was released by the organization on July 15.

 Washington Nationals

 On July 22, 2021, Navas signed a minor league contract with the Washington Nationals organization.
 Navas appeared in 15 games for the Double-A Harrisburg Senators, posting a 4.95 ERA with 27 strikeouts and 2 saves in 20.0 innings pitched.
 He elected free agency following the season on November 7.

 Piratas de Campeche

 On March 10, 2023, Navas signed with the Piratas de Campeche of the Mexican League.
+In 39 relief appearances, Navas recorded a 3.35 ERA with 42 strikeouts across 43 innings pitched.

+Rieleros de Aguascalientes

+On March 12, 2024, Navas signed with the Rieleros de Aguascalientes of the Mexican League.
+In 13 games for the Rieleros, he struggled to a 7.82 ERA with 12 strikeouts and 2 saves across 12 2/3 innings pitched.
+On May 20, Navas was released by Aguascalientes.

+Dorados de Chihuahua

+On May 30, 2024, Navas signed with the Dorados de Chihuahua of the Mexican League.
+In 23 appearances for Chihuahua, he compiled a 2–2 record and 5.40 ERA with 20 strikeouts across 18 1/3 innings pitched.
+Navas was released by the Dorados on October 23.

 International career

 Navas was selected as a member of the Venezuela national baseball team at the 2017 World Baseball Classic.